India 2020: How Govt's initiatives will shape up the healthcare narrative

 This will be propelled by various products in the health and wellness space, including fitness, prevention of noncommunicable diseases (NCDs), adopting healthy lifestyles and investing in aesthetic programmes and procedures.

-The adoption of Artificial intelligence (AI) has become the latest trend and has become more advanced these days in health sector.
+The adoption of Artificial intelligence (AI) has become the latest trend and has become more advanced these days in the health sector.
 Hospitals are already seeing the use of cutting edge technology in cancer care.
-In 2020, the health sector will also see wider use of AI.
+In 2020, the health sector will also see a wider use of AI.

 The key area of focus in the coming year will also be genetics.
-Immunotherapy will enhance quality of care with the potential to significantly extend survival for cancer patients with minimal side effects.
+Immunotherapy will enhance the quality of care with the potential to significantly extend survival for cancer patients with minimal side effects.

 Changing climate is also resulting in alterations in temperature, precipitation and humidity, which in turn, is increasing the suitability for transmission of various infectious diseases, particularly mosquito-borne infections like dengue, malaria and chikungunya.

-According to reports, Children will be among the most to suffer from the rise in infectious diseases, with climatic suitability for the Vibrio bacteria that cause cholera rising 3% a year in India since the early 1980s.
+According to reports, Children will be among the most to suffer from the rise in infectious diseases, with climatic suitability for the Vibrio bacteria that cause cholera rising 3 per cent a year in India since the early 1980s.